possible055/relace-mcp/docs/advanced.md

 ### LSP Tool

-The `lsp_query` tool provides semantic code queries using Language Server Protocol for Python files.
+The `find_symbol` tool provides semantic code queries using Language Server Protocol for Python files.
 It supports:
 - `definition`: Jump to the definition of a symbol
 - `references`: Find all references to a symbol